7kms/km7/readme.md

 2. `npm run server` start a server on port `6802` to server all the requests to server include static files and all of the api.

 3. `sudo nginx` start the nginx to distribute the requests.So you can visit the webpage at `127.0.0.1:6800`.

+### database

+1. mysql
+> all the relation data
+2. redis
+> redis for user session persistence